dnbln/nb-docs/src/examples/unofficial/rust.md

 }
 ```

-Or with an amount (Amount is capped at 20 by the server):
+Or with an amount(amount is capped at 20 by the server):

 ```rust, noplaypen
 #[tokio::main]